azhang919/azhang919/README.md

 ## 🌻 I'm currently working on...

+**... applying technology towards social good** as the Tech Lead / Head SWE for a volunteer tracker web application, designed to help a local non-profit dental clinic optimize its volunteer workflows and provide better services for underprivileged adults in the community!

 **... uplifting fellow students in tech** as the Head Undergraduate Learning Assistant for "Foundations of Programming", hackathon chair for Pearl Hacks, previous CS Student Ambassador, and former Girls Who Code volunteer!